IvanZ505/runb-notes/docs/cog-sci/cog-sci.md

 - Rats are not able to remember to always turn right.
 - If you move the food, they do not know where the food is.

+#### Meat Machines
+- The fact that it is meat does not matter, what matters is the machine.

+### Computational Theory of Mind:
+- The brain is merely a meat machine.
+- The mental processes are computations.
+- A machine computes an algorithm: roughly an explicit, step-by-step procedure for answering some questions or solving some problem.
+- The algorithm maps structural states of a physical system as an input to other structural states.

+#### Symbols
+- Crucial for Turing computation
+- The mind contains symbols ($$$)
+- Symbols have two features at least:
+	- Formal properties: How the symbol is shaped
+	- Semantic properties: How the symbol represents the world.

+- What is so powerful about Turing computation is that there can then be transitions between arrangements of symbols in virtue of their formal properties that nonetheless respect their semantic properties.

+### Andy Clark
+- The mind is not *like* a computer, it **is** a computer.

+#### Definitions of Computer

+**Functional**
+- Someone/something that performs mathematical operations.

+**Churchland + Seinowski (1992)**
+- Something can only be identified as a computer if inputs + outputs can be usefully + systematically interpreted as representing ordered pairs of some function of interest.
+	- Input/output mapping, interpret as how it describes as interesting function.

+### Computations are a FORMAL system
+- Extremely rule-based operations where the content does not matter as much as the rules.
+(Board games, **discrete mathematics(ugh)**) Even if all content is replaced, all arguments will still hold so long as rules apply.
+	- This goes against *Identity theory* because this is saying that the physical makeup of something does not matter, only how it works.